Eugleo/Markovify.jl/docs/src/internals.md

 Order   = [:constant, :type, :function]
 ```

-## Module Tokenizer
+## Module Markovify.Tokenizer
-The following are the private symbols from the module `Tokenizer`.
+The following are the private symbols from the module `Markovify.Tokenizer`.

 ```@autodocs
 Modules = [Tokenizer]